anmolsahoo25/reach-lending-pool/write-up.md

 1. In `section1`, we declare all the datatypes that we are using.
 2. In `section2` we define some utility functions such as `min` to use in our code.
 3. In `section3` we specify the participant interfaces.
 4. In `section4` we perform the first consensus publication so we can create the necessary linear state and tokens needed for the transactions.
 5. In `section5` we execute a while loop which will take care of the transactions and represents the core of the program.

 Hopefully that gave you a broad idea of how the code is structured, so lets start coding now and take a look at each of the sections in details.

 # 2. Initial scaffolding and participant interfaces
+_Code can be found here - [step-0](https://github.com/anmolsahoo25/reach-lending-pool/tree/trunk/step-0)_

 Let's start by setting up a minimal Reach file.
 Open up `index.rsh` and type the following -

 ```javascript
 'reach 0.1';